Ensketchrique/Project-1-Sales-Analysis-using-Python/README.md

 Data Visualization: Uses matplotlib and seaborn to create insightful visualizations such as bar plots, line plots, and strip plots to communicate findings.

 Insights
-Some of the valuable insights derived from the analysis include:
+Some of the valuable insights derived from the analysis are:
 Sales performance by region and item type.
 Trend analysis across years and sales channels.
 Profitability insights based on different product types.